 There’s one word that summarizes this release: customize.
-Although you’ve long been able to customize many aspects of your BigTime environment, this release is filled with many more ways to do so.
+Although you’ve long been able to customize many aspect of your BigTime environment, this release is filled with many more ways to do so.
 Custom invoicing is one such example.

 With custom invoicing, you can do things that basic BigTime invoice templates can’t.
 Add detailed descriptions, formulas that automatically calculate, as well as conditions to execute line items only if the condition is met.
 It’s ideal for many of your invoicing needs, from retainer-based billing to discounted rates.